 - solid plot from beginning, middle, and end

-In a line-by-line copyedit, I’ll use my well-loved editing resources (and Merriam-Webster dictionary) to check for spelling, grammar, word usage, punctuation, clarity, and consistency so you don’t have to.
+In a line-by-line edit, I’ll use my well-loved editing resources (and Merriam-Webster dictionary) to check for overview elements: clarity, consistency, and style.

-Please understand this service is intense because it takes the most time, and the cost is often sticker shock; however, a solid copyedit is important when working as a team to create a manuscript you can be proud of.
-Don’t miss out on the value of a thorough line-by-line copy edit.
+Please understand this service is intense because it takes the most time, and the cost is often sticker shock; however, a solid line-by-line edit is important when working as a team to create a manuscript you can be proud of.
+Don’t miss out on the value of a thorough line-by-line edit.
 Your manuscript, agent, publisher, and readers will appreciate you!

-Proofreading is intended to correct errors made during typesetting, formatting, or file conversion of the final document and will identify any serious errors not caught during line-by-line copy editing.
+Proofreading is intended to correct potential errors made during typesetting, formatting, or file conversion of the final document and will identify any serious errors not caught during line-by-line copy editing.
 Proofreading also catches layout/visual issues, ensuring the manuscript is ready for print or ebook.

 Other Book Editing / Writing Services

-Fiction / Nonfiction Editing Package :: starting at $500
+Fiction / Nonfiction / Memoir Editing Package :: starting at $3478

-Back Cover Book Packages :: starting at $200
+Back Cover Blurb Packages :: starting at $358

-Writing marketing copy and book proposals and evaluating screenplays are such fun because I’m able to hear my client’s heart behind their product and help them deliver the best value to their customers.
-Whether it’s writing copy, editing your book proposal, or giving optimal marketing tips, my clients are always pleased.
-For example, with social media promotion, I was able to, in part, help a client boost their conference attendance 150% from the previous year.
+Writing back-cover book copy and evaluating manuscripts are such fun because I’m able to hear my client’s heart behind their product and help them deliver the best value to their customers.
+Whether it’s writing copy, editing your manuscript, or giving optimal marketing brainstorming tips, my clients are always pleased.
+For example, with social media and networking promotion, I was able to, in part, help a client boost their conference attendance 150% from the previous year.
 How’s that for results?

 If working with me sounds like a good fit for you, let’s discuss the possibilities today!
 Check out my view my list of edited titles published in nonfiction and fiction.
 And here for a List of completed writing projects.

 Are you ready to work with me?
-Contact me to get the conversation started!
+Contact me and let’s get the conversation started!

 Please note: Not every project is a good fit for every editor.
 If your manuscript is outside my expertise, I’m happy to refer to you my skilled colleagues who will be able to assist you.
-If you need book formatting or cover design, I can definitely refer you to my experienced colleagues who will shepherd your book through that side of the publishing journey.
+If you need book formatting or cover design or social media guidance, I can definitely refer you to my experienced colleagues who will shepherd your book through that side of the publishing journey.

 “Tisha did a great job.
 She was quick, accurate, and helped us out in a pinch.
 I would use her services again, and I would recommend that others consider her for their projects.” —Jason Graham, Director of Product — School Curriculum at Summit Ministries, https://www.summit.org/